7 Days, 6 Nights

 •Habitat: Alpine Desert

-After breakfast, we leave Barranco and continue on a steep ridge passing the Barranco Wall, to the Karanga Valley campsite.
-This is a short day meant for acclimatization.
+After breakfast, we leave Barranco and head up a steep ridge, past the Barranco Wall, to the Karanga Valley campsite.
+This is a short day intended for acclimatization.

 •Elevation (ft): 13,100ft to 15,300ft